BlueBrain/eFEL/docs/source/eFeatures.rst

 repolarization_slope
 ~~~~~~~~~~~~~~~~~~~~

-`Extracellular`_  (absolute): dV/dT of the action potential between the negative peak and
+`Extracellular`_  (absolute): dV/dT of the action potential between the
-the baseline.
+negative peak and the baseline.

-After reaching its maximum depolarization, the neuronal potential will recover.
+After reaching its maximum depolarization, the neuronal potential will recover
-The repolarization slope is defined as the dV/dT of the action potential between the
+.
+The repolarization slope is defined as the dV/dT of the action potential
-negative peak and the baseline.Optionally the function returns also the indices per waveform where the
+between the negative peak and the baseline.Optionally the function returns
-potential crosses baseline.
+also the indices per waveform where the potential crosses baseline.

 - **Input**: waveforms, sampling_frequency
 - **Required features**: None